-Applications under the CDBG-DR Gap to LIHTC Program will be subject to a level of environmental determination for project activity.
-This review and determination (based on project Application) will be required prior to the development of the CDBG-DR Agreement.
+Applications under the CDBG-DR Gap to LIHTC Program and any other CDBG program (Section 8, HOME, and HTC, among others) will be subject to a level of environmental determination for project activity.
+This review and determination (based on project Application) will be required prior to the development of any CDBG program Agreement (CDBG-DR, Section 8, HOME, HTF, etc.).
 The Environmental Review (based upon that level of environmental determination) will then be required prior to receiving funding.